 Description and Range

 These frogs have a long life span, an extended breeding season, and are prolific reproducers.
 They are capable of surviving through severe drought and freezing conditions.
-Similar to bullfrogs, African clawed frogs will eat anything that will fit into their mouths including other frogs, fish, birds and snails.
+Similar to bullfrogs, African clawed frogs will eat anything that will fit into their mouths including other frogs, fish, birds, and snails.

 African clawed frogs are native to sub-Saharan Africa and were originally imported to the United States for laboratory use and as pets.
-Infestations of the species has been reported in California, Colorado, Arizona, Wisconsin and several states on the east coast.
+Infestations of the species have been reported in California, Colorado, Arizona, Wisconsin and several states on the east coast.